aakella1/quarkus-workshop-labs/01-Quarkus.Hello-World.didact.md

 ## 1. Quick Peek - Quarkus Hello World

-The Hello World program is in `GreetingResource.java` ([open](didact://?commandId=vscode.openFolder&projectFilePath=src/main/java/org/acme/people/rest/GreetingResource.java&completion=Opened%20the%20GreetingResource.java%20file "Opens the GreetingResource.java file"){.didact}).
+The Hello World program is in `GreetingResourceBasic.java` ([open](didact://?commandId=vscode.openFolder&projectFilePath=src/main/java/org/acme/people/rest/GreetingResourceBasic.java&completion=Opened%20the%20GreetingResourceBasic.java%20file "Opens the GreetingResourceBasic.java file"){.didact}).

 > **Note:** Compared to vanilla JAX-RS, with Quarkus there is no need to create an `Application` class.
 It’s supported but not required.
 In addition, only one instance of the resource is created and not one per request.
 You can configure this using the different `*Scoped` annotations (`ApplicationScoped`, `RequestScoped`, etc).